mvr/mvr.github.io/posts/cocktails-in-order.md

 ---
 title: Cocktails In Order
 published: July 12, 2019
-tags: note-to-self
+tags: note-to-self, retroactive
 ---

 Here are most of the cocktails in the IBA cocktail list ordered such that as you go down, at most one new cocktail ingredient each time is needed.
-(This doesn't include other ingredients such as fruit juices.)
+(This doesn't include other ingredients such as fruit juice.)

 <!--more-->